odoo/documentation/project/planning/assignments.rst

 =======================

-You can have an overview of your different task thanks to the multiple views available with Odoo.
+You can have an overview of your different task thanks to the multiple views available with Twenty20.
 Three main views will help you to plan and follow up on your employees' tasks: the kanban view, the list view (using timesheets) and the calendar view.